01-edu/public/subjects/friend-support/README.md

 ### Provided files

-Download [`guests.zip`](https://assets.01-edu.org/tell-me-how-many/guests.zip) to have at your disposal the `guests` directory containing the files with the guests information.
+Download [`guests.zip`](https://assets.01-edu.org/tell-me-how-many/guests.zip) to have at your disposal the `guests` directory containing the files with the guest information.
 You must save it in your `friend-support` exercise directory to test your program on it.